1996–97 DFB-Pokal Frauen

 The Frauen DFB-Pokal 1996–97 was the 17th season of the cup competition, Germany's second-most important title in women's football.
 In the final which was held in Berlin on 14 June 1997 Grün-Weiß Brauweiler defeated Eintracht Rheine 3–1, thus winning their third cup title.

 First round

-Several clubs had byes in the first round.
-Those clubs were automatically qualified for the 2nd round of the cup.
-Also as a team promoted to the Bundesliga VfL Wittekind Wildeshausen would have been eligible to participate in the cup, but did not for reasons unknown.
+Several clubs had byes in the first round and were automatically qualified for the second round of the competition.
+Also as a team promoted to the Bundesliga, VfL Wittekind Wildeshausen would have been eligible to participate in the cup, but did not for reasons unknown.